preiter93/wireman/README.md

 ## Features

+You can now save your last request (S).
+And you can browse the history of all saved requests (H), including the default template.
+This way you never have to think again about what goes into this request and whether you really need that parameter over there.

 #### Yank as `grpcurl` request

 stellaRPC supports copying the request data as a `grpcurl` command.
 This makes collaborating with peers a breeze :)